dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.9.4_ Invoking the service's newProfile method should invoke the GraphQLClientService's mutation method with the passed parameters and return the created profile"
 !!! success "_i.9.5_ Invoking the service's removeProfile method should invoke the GraphQLClientService's mutation method with the passed parameters"
 !!! success "_i.9.6_ Invoking the service's assignInstallations method should invoke the GraphQLClientService's mutation method with the passed parameters and return the modified profile"
-!!! failure "_i.9.7_ Invoking the service's unassignInstallations method should invoke the GraphQLClientService's mutation method with the passed parameters and return the modified profile"
+!!! success "_i.9.7_ Invoking the service's assignInstallations and afterwards unassignInstallations method should invoke the GraphQLClientService's mutation method twice with the passed parameters and return the modified profile without any installations"

 ## Installation service